Greater rhea

 The greater rhea (Rhea americana) is a species of flightless bird native to eastern South America.
 Other names for the greater rhea include the grey, common, or American rhea; ema (Portuguese); or ñandú (Guaraní and Spanish).
 One of two species in the genus Rhea, in the family Rheidae, it inhabits a variety of open areas, such as grasslands, savanna or grassy wetlands.
 Weighing 20–27 kg, the greater rhea is the largest native bird in the Americas.
 In the wild, the greater rhea has a life expectancy of 10.5 years.
-It is also notable for its reproductive habits, and for the fact that a population has established itself in Northern Germany in recent years.
+It is also notable for its reproductive habits, and for the fact that a population has established itself in Northern Germany in the 2000s and 2010s.
 The species is listed as Near Threatened by the IUCN.

 Taxonomy

 The greater rhea was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 He placed it with the ostriches in the genus Struthio and coined the binomial name Struthio americanus.
 Linnaeus based his account on the "Nhanduguaçú" that had been described in 1648 by the German naturalist Georg Marcgrave in his book Historia Naturalis Brasiliae.
 Linnaeus designated the type locality as South America but this has been restricted to the states of Sergipe and Rio Grande do Norte in eastern Brazil based on Marcgrave.
 The greater rhea is now placed in the genus Rhea that was introduced in 1760 by the French zoologist Mathurin Jacques Brisson.
 The common name and genus name is from Rhea, a Greek goddess.
 This species is placed in the family Rheidae, and the order Rheiformes.
 It closely related to other ratites such as emus, ostriches, cassowaries, and kiwi, along with the extinct forms: moa and elephant birds.